tdkehoe/Firebase-Tutorial/Firebase_Principles.md

 An overview and directory for the entire project is in the [README.md](https://github.com/tdkehoe/Firebase-Tutorial/blob/master/README.md).

 This document is written for the AngularFire bindings, i.e., for Angular users.
 This chapter requires no knowledge of Angular.
-The other chapters are written for beginners but will make more sense to users who know Angular and Bootstrap.
+The other chapters are written for beginners but will make more sense to users who know some Angular and Bootstrap.

 Firebase also supports: